Codemon72/HCS_LearnManagementSystem/README.md

 - SQL

 ## Features
-- Relational database for teachers, students, courses and course bookings of Hamburg Coding School.
+- Relational database for teachers, students, courses and course bookings of [Hamburg Coding School](https://hamburgcodingschool.com/).
-- UX I put focus on:
-  - intuitive and interactive surface
+- intuitive and interactive interface
-  - all buttons styled for hover and focus
-  - forms with error and verification messages
-  - confirmation request before course deletion
-  - confirmation upon deletion
-  - sufficient contrast for accessibility

 Pages:

 ### "Home"
-- search all courses
+- search all courses by name
-- edit or delete

 ### "All Courses"
-- listing of all courses
+- listing all courses
 - edit
   - form is pre-filled with course data
+  - all data is editable
 - delete
   - before deletion: confirmation requested
   - after deletion: confirmation of deletion is displayed